Find and Fix a Swimming Pool Leak

 If the pool seems fine when the pump is on, but leaks when the pump is turned off, you may be able to tell where the leak is.
 This is likely a suction-side leak.
 In other words, the leak is located on the intake side of your pump system, before the pump.
 The reason the pool doesn’t leak with the pump on is that the pump creates a vacuum.
 The suction of that vacuum draws water away from a crack or hole and keeps the water from escaping.
 But when the pump is off, water can leak out of a small hole or crack in the pipes.

 If you think you have a suction-side leak, you will have to check the length of the pipeline for leaks.
 If the pipeline is underground this can be difficult, especially if it is under the pool decking.
-The professionals at The Pool Butler can help find this kind of leak.
+If all of these tests seem too complicated to figure out yourself, remember that the professionals at The Pool Butler can help find this kind of leak.

 If the Pool Leaks With the Equipment On and Off

-If the pool is always leaking, you may need to look beyond the plumbing.
-It doesn’t mean that there isn’t an issue in the plumbing, but it does raise concern about other areas.
 One common location for a non-plumbing leak is the skimmer where it connects to the pool.
 Especially in concrete pools, the skimmer can separate slightly from the concrete and create a leak.
 Underwater lights can also leak.
-Both of these can be fixed pretty easily with some pool putty.
+These types of embedded items that are built into the sides of the pool can come away from the sides over time.
+The good news is that both of these structures, the skimmer and the lights, can be fixed pretty easily with some pool putty.

 Let the Pool Drain